yuno-payments/yuno-docs/docs/SDKs/ios-sdk-integrations/lite-sdk-ios/lite-checkout-ios.md

 ## Step 3: Start the checkout process

 The ViewController class is defined as a subclass of `UIViewController` and also adopts the `YunoPaymentDelegate` protocol.

-It overrides the `viewDidLoad()` method and calls `Yuno.startCheckout(with: self)`.
-The `Yuno.startCheckout(with:)` function is a function provided by the Yuno library, and it takes an instance of a class that conforms to the `YunoPaymentDelegate` protocol as an argument.
-By passing `self` (the current instance of `ViewController`) as the argument, the `ViewController` becomes the delegate.
+> ❗️ Deprecation
+>
+> The `startCheckout` method has been deprecated since iOS SDK version 2.4.

 ```swift
 protocol YunoPaymentDelegate: AnyObject {